brunoczim/codedpedia/README.md

-# Paideia
+# Codedpedia

-Paideia is a static site generator designed for static encyclopedias that are programmed in Rust.
+Codedpedia is a static site generator designed for static encyclopedias that are programmed in Rust.
 The project can be resumed in a few items:
 - Components;
 - Component kinds;